 This is the end of our little tour.
 To enter St. Mary’s you would want to turn right across the car park and continue around the corner.
 That is also where Part 2 of this tour starts.

+That was my walk in Gdansk, part 1.
 The following map includes the old town walking routes as well as the attractions they are meant to connect.
 In addition it offers location markers of interesting places shortly outside the old town, like the European Solidarity Centre and Westerplatte.
 Zoom in and out as you like and click on the markers for additional information.

-The chapters in this series:
+The chapters in this series

 (2) A walk in Gdansk, part 1 (THIS)